ShivamMenda/ExamBuddy/README.md

 # Exam Buddy

-Our Mini project has been created in flutter using Firebase and VideoSDK.
+This project has been created in flutter using Firebase and VideoSDK.
 It supports only mobile for now, clone the appropriate branches mentioned below:

 https://github.com/ShivamMenda/ExamBuddy/tree/master